 - The security of the duplicated datasets must be at the same level as for the original datasets

 - The number of duplicated datasets shall not exceed the minimum needed to ensure continuity of the service

 Electronic seals are similar to an electronic signature, but the difference is in the identity behind the signature.
-An eSeal will guarantee its origin and integrity in just the same way as an electronic signature would, but instead of signing a document as a person, you sign as an organization or entity.
+An eSeal will guarantee integrity and authenticity in just the same way as an electronic signature would, but instead of an individual, a legal entity takes the place of the signatory.

-eIDAS has mentioned them as used by EU member states, but you can also use them in any institution or organization.
-The question to ask in whether or not you need one is do you need to sign as an individual or entity and what volume do you think you will be signing at, as eSeals are more appropriate for automated or high volume signing needs.
+eIDAS is mentioning them as used by EU member states, but you can also use them in your institution or organization.
+Whether or not you need one depends on whether you need to sign as an individual or legal entity. eSeals are generally more appropriate for automated or high-volume signing needs.